 Dating back to Ridgway (1902), rufifrons has always been known as Rufous-capped Warbler, sometimes sensu stricto and sometimes sensu lato, whereas delattrii has been known as Delattre's Warbler (Hellmayr 1935), Chestnut-capped Warbler (Eisenmann 1955, Hilty and Brown 1986, Howell and Webb 1995), and Rufous-capped Warbler (when considered conspecific, as by Ridgway 1902 and Monroe 1968).
 Of particular note are the names provided to intraspecific groups in recent editions of the checklist (AOU 1983, 1998), which in this case are Rufous-capped Warbler for the rufifrons group and Chestnut-capped Warbler for the delattrii group.
-It's a bit of a gray area for NACC because of the strong association of Rufous-capped with the northern form (rufifrons sensu stricto) and the retention of Rufous-capped Warbler as one of the AOU group names, contrasted with the fact that this name has also sometimes been used for the southern form (when lumped with rufifrons).
+It's a bit of a gray area for NACC because of the strong association of Rufous-capped warbler as one of the AOU group names, contrasted with the fact that this name has also sometimes been used for the southern form (when lumped with rufifrons).